awslabs/aurora-dsql-nodejs-connector/packages/node-postgres/README.md

-# Aurora DSQL node-postgres Connector
+# Aurora DSQL Connector with node-postgres

-The Aurora DSQL node-postgres Connector is a Node.js connector built on [node-postgres](https://node-postgres.com/) that integrates IAM Authentication for connecting JavaScript/TypeScript applications to Amazon Aurora DSQL clusters.
+The Aurora DSQL Connector with node-postgres is a Node.js connector built on [node-postgres](https://node-postgres.com/) that integrates IAM Authentication for connecting JavaScript/TypeScript applications to Amazon Aurora DSQL clusters.

-The Aurora DSQL node-postgres Connector is designed as an authentication plugin that extends the functionality of the node-postgres' Client and Pool to enable applications to authenticate with Amazon Aurora DSQL using IAM credentials.
+The Aurora DSQL Connector is designed as an authentication plugin that extends the functionality of the node-postgres' Client and Pool to enable applications to authenticate with Amazon Aurora DSQL using IAM credentials.

 ## About the Connector

 Amazon Aurora DSQL is a cloud-native distributed database with PostgreSQL compatibility.
 While it requires IAM authentication and time-bound tokens, traditional Node.js database drivers lack this built-in support.

-The Aurora DSQL node-postgres Connector bridges this gap by implementing an authentication middleware that works seamlessly with node-postgres.
+The Aurora DSQL Connector with node-postgres bridges this gap by implementing an authentication middleware that works seamlessly with node-postgres.
 This approach allows developers to maintain their existing node-postgres code while gaining secure IAM-based access to Aurora DSQL clusters through automated token management.

 ### Features